taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 PA: "Please exercise caution while moving about the **SHUTTLE**."

 Two panels, the same size as the previous small panels, connected to each other and in the middle of the page: (on the left) Min's POV, looking down her belly at the harness buckle. (on the right) View from above Min's seat, as Min floats up above her seat, still half-asleep and holding her belly rather tenderly.
+The PA announcement is mirrored in scrolling text in many languages on the ceiling of the shuttle compartment.

 PA: "The **SHUTTLE** will dock at this station for 2 hours.
 Please collect all of your belongings before leaving the **SHUTTLE**."